 During the Workshop.
 Workshop sessions are designed to engage participants in the course design process, to provide opportunities to participate in pedagogic demonstrations and to facilitate the development of an implementation plan.
 Every session will require active participation and opportunities for you to interact with other participants.
 You will also have opportunities to work with others attending the workshop.

 Post-Workshop.
 In the Summer of 2022 participants will work with each other and a mentor as they work with the course design process to introduce examples of one or two pedagogic practices from the workshop into their fall courses.
 Throughout this process, participants will be supported by the workshop community as a whole and more specifically through the use of buddy pairing and mentors.
 Participants will be provided an opportunity to showcase their work in sessions at the 2023 CTREE meetings.

-The application portal opens in January 2022 with a rolling acceptance procedure that continues until all workshop slots are filled.
+The application portal opened in late February 2022 (now closed) with a rolling acceptance procedure that continues until all workshop slots are filled.

 To meet the goals of increasing diversity in the profession, the cohort will be chosen to represent a diverse set of institutions and instructors.
 To this end, the application will not only ask about your teaching background but it will also ask some demographic information.

 All workshop inquiries should be directed to: KimMarie McGoldrick, firstname.lastname@example.org.